zeroc-ice/ice/python/BuildInstructionsWindows.md

 The build will use the default location for Python defined in `python\msbuild\ice.props`.
 You can override it by setting the `PythonHome` MSBuild property.
-For example, the following command will use Python installation from `C:\Python36-AMD64` instead of the default location:
+For example, the following command will use the Python installation from `C:\Python36-AMD64` instead of the default location:
 ```
 msbuild msbuild\ice.proj /p:Configuration=Release /p:Platform=x64 /p:PythonHome=C:\Python36-AMD64